 Autologin from Email

-We provide a working example autologin email code that you can copy/paste into your email links on our Control Panel under Memberium->Basic Options on your website.
+We provide a working example autologin email code that you can copy/paste into your email links from Memberium > Settings > HTTP Posts/Links page on your website.
 We’ve prefilled the website link, the auth_key and the Infusionsoft email parameters.
 We’ve also included a sample redir= parameter.
 You can edit or remove the redir= parameter as needed for your link.

 An example email autologin link would look something like this: